 - Short walk from Ohori Koen station

-Fukuoka Castle Ruins and Maizuru Park
+8. Check out the Fukuoka Castle Ruins and Maizuru Park

 Fukuoka Castle was once the largest castle in Kyushu during the Edo Period (1603-1867), however, it was completely destroyed after the Meiji Restoration as it was seen as an unwanted symbol of the past.
 Now only ruin walls, a couple of turrets, some gates, and guard towers of the Fukuoka Castle remain.
 The castle ruins are located in Maizuru Park, right next to Ohori Park.

-Maizuru Park is another very popular sakura viewing spot in Fukuoka, and many people visit here for hanami party in spring.
+Maizuru Park is another very popular sakura viewing spot in Fukuoka, and many people visit here for hanami parties in spring.
 When you don’t mind the crowd, we recommend you visit the castle in spring when the sakura is in full blossom.
 The more than 1,000 sakura trees in full blossom are breathtakingly beautiful!
 Tip: if you have the time, make your way to the castle at night when the trees and the castle are illuminated, another spectacular sight!

 The castle ruins are always accessible and free to enter.